neumino/neumino.github.io/_posts/2014-12-20-thinky-rethinkdb-my-take.md

 - Operations on large clusters for RethinkDB do not [properly scale](http://rethinkdb.com/stability/);
 this seems to be [fixed](https://github.com/rethinkdb/rethinkdb/issues/3198) and should be released in the next version.
-Small clusters are pretty stable and the majority of you probably do not need more.
+Small clusters are pretty stable and the majority of you probably do not bigger clusters.
 - If you only need a key-value store, in my opinion [Cassandra](http://cassandra.apache.org/) is a pretty good one.